 If you’re planning your trip to Milos, Greece there is one place that you simply cannot miss.
-Known for it’s colourfully painted fisherman houses and beyond-epic sunsets Klima, Milos is a historical, port town turned sleepy village.
+Known for its colorfully painted fisherman houses and beyond-epic sunsets Klima, Milos is a historical, must-see village on Milos Island.

-With Greece being one of the most popular destinations in Europe right now, I would highly recommend avoiding travelling to Milos during the summer high season (July and August).
+With Greece being one of the most popular destinations in Europe right now, I would highly recommend avoiding traveling to Milos during the summer high season (July and August).

 If you’re using public transport, get off the bus at Trypiti and from there you can walk down the hill.
 It’s about a 20-minute walk down and a 30-minute walk back up again.
 When walking down lookout for oncoming traffic as the road is narrow and full of blind turns.

 What to See and Do in Klima Village